 Unlike some towns, North Rim isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in North Rim are a mix of both white- and blue-collar jobs.
 Overall, North Rim is a town of professionals, construction workers and builders, and farmers, fishers, or foresters.
 There are especially a lot of people living in North Rim who work in community and social services (33.33%), teaching (17.54%), and maintenance occupations (14.91%).

-Telecommuters are a relatively large percentage of the workforce: 47.37% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 47.37% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small town, there is also a high proportion of single, often educated, people living in North Rim.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to North Rim.